stevesea/Adventuresmith/README.md

 Adventuresmith is an Android app for randomly generating elements for tabletop RPGs (names, spells, items, monsters, characters, alien worlds, etc).
 Adventuresmith is free, and ad-free (and will remain so).

 Adventuresmith software is licensed under the GPL.
-The licensing terms of the content within Adventuresmith varies, depending on the source of the data, see [this section](#content) for content attribution and information about the content within the app.
+Depending on the source of the content, the licensing terms of the content within Adventuresmith varies -- see [this section](#content) for content attribution and information about the content within the app.

 ### How to use the app
 Random tables are a great tool to provide a framework for improvisation.